 Last fall, the BBCA social activities department submitted a copy of the Around the Bay newsletter to Association Trends All-Media Contest.
 (Association Trends provides support to association executives and industry partners, specializing in data, insight, and training.)

 The competition included approximately 300 entries in 23 categories of association communications.
-The panel of judges takes into consideration creativity, in both overall artistic ability as well as substantive content.
+To determine winners, the panel of judges weighed creativity, in both overall artistic ability as well as substantive content, along with messaging and total distribution.
 Continue reading “Around The Bay – A National Winner!”→

 Legacy is seldom a common theme for the first half of life but tends to become a major consideration once middle-age settles in.
 More “mature” souls may begin to search the rear-view mirror for clues, posing the question, “What is the essence of my legacy to humankind?”
 In certain cases, when the ending arrives rapidly and without expectation, legacy is hazy and left mostly unplanned.
 Continue reading “The Unmatched Legacy of Late Bonita Bay Resident, Anne Macias”→